Joe2308/milestone-1-test-run/README.md

 * HTML is the main mark up language used to design my webiste.

 3. [CSS 3](https://en.wikipedia.org/wiki/CSS)
-* All HTML element were syled to my own personal taste using CSS language.
+* All HTML elements were styled to my own personal taste using CSS language.

 4. [Bootstrap 4](https://getbootstrap.com/docs/4.5/getting-started/introduction/)
 * In order to make my website responsive I used the bootstrap 4 grid system.
 I also used bootstrap to help with my image carousel.